 - “Winkler Bakery”.
 Visit Winkler Bakery and help make Holiday cookies and see the beehive oven in action, Grab some of our Christmas stollen, cookies, lovefeast buns,and breads to take home.

 - T. Bagge Merchant.
 People come from all around to buy the unique items in our stores. take home one of our new Handcrafted Salem items.
 Perfect for Christmas gifts!

 - HANDCRAFTED + SALEM 1766 items will be available in T. Bagge Merchants exclusively.

-- Moravian Book & Gift Shop, from 12pm-3pm, This shop also offers much shopping, so you may find that last minute Christmas gift for someone special.
+- Moravian Book & Gift Shop.
+This shop also offers much shopping, so you may find that last minute Christmas gift for someone special.

 THE FOLLOWING ACTIVITIES OPEN AT 1:00PM – 7:00PM

 - Mule & Wagon rides.
 (Private carriage tours available for additional)

 - Moravian Brass Band in the Square: Enjoy music played by a Moravian Band.